Proton

 Twitter: https://twitter.com/openpgpjs(new window)

 Please consider supporting Proton Mail by upgrading to a Paid Account.
-Your support allows us to continue to develop Proton Mail encrypted email as free and open source software(new window).
+Your support allows us to continue to develop Proton Mail encrypted email as free and open source software.

 Get a free secure email account